 Weekly specials and promotions are a great way to quickly repurpose unused food before it spoils and ends up as food waste.

 Maybe business was slower than expected this week and you end up with too much chicken breast on hand: Try repurposing the chicken breasts by promoting them as a limited-time offer.

 There are a variety of websites that provide recipes based on whatever ingredients you have on hand, like Supercook, MyFridgeFood and more.
 Or, just consult your cooks and see what they’re inspired to make.

 Reduce, Reuse, Recycle

 Small changes really can make a big difference.
-Implementing ways to reduce food waste in your restaurant each month will amount to a big change in the amount of waste your restaurant produces by year's end – and hopefully a boost in your bottom line!
+Implementing ways to reduce food waste in your restaurant each month will amount to a big change in how much waste your restaurant produces by year's end — and hopefully a significant boost to your bottom line.